sltmyr/pine-online-shop/README.md

 ### Deployment

 Follow these steps to deploy the web app.
-Prerequisites are: an AWS account, a Stripe account, a machine with node, yarn, pip, aws-cli, and cdk (`npm install -g aws-cdk`) installed.
+Prerequisites are: an AWS account, a Stripe account, a machine with node.js, pip, aws-cli, and cdk (`npm install -g aws-cdk`) installed.
 Note: to interact with the AWS via the CLI, a tool like [aws-vault](https://github.com/99designs/aws-vault) for the handling of session credentials is useful but not necessary.

 - Create a public route53 hosted zone for the domain (in this case pinecoat.com) with the usual NS entries